opengsn/docs/javascript-client/advanced.md

 - **methodSuffix** - when suffix of the "eth_signTypedData" to use. for Metamask, the default is "_v4"
 - **jsonStringifyRequest** - when calling eth_signTypedData, should we pass the object value as a single string or as a JSON object. for Metamask, this value is "true" (use a single string)
-- **relayTimeoutGrace** - how much time (in seconds) a relay that failed a request should be "downscored" (defaults to 1800 seconds)
+- **relayTimeoutGrace** - how much time (in seconds) a relayer that failed a request should be "downscored" (defaults to 1800 seconds)
 - **auditorsCount** - a number of relays to send a transaction for audit (defaults to 1)

-  After relaying a request, the client selects at random other relay(s) as "auditors" to validate the original relay didn't attempt to cheat on the client.
+  After relaying a request, the client selects at random other relay(s) as "auditors" to validate the original relayer didn't attempt to cheat on the client.
   The auditors check the request, and will submit a "penalize" request if the original relayer indeed attempted a cheat.

   Set to "0" to disable auditing (e.g. on testnets)

-- **maxRelayNonceGap** - how far "into the future" the client accepts its request to be set (default to 3) The client accepts that the relay will put its request with 3 pending requests before it.
+- **maxRelayNonceGap** - how far "into the future" the client accepts its request to be set (default to 3) The client accepts that the relayer will put its request with 3 pending requests before it.

 ## Using an Ephemeral Signing Key <a id="using-an-offline-signing-key"></a>